 IV.
-Responsibilities of the Heads of Departments & Heads of School
+Responsibilities of the Heads of Departments and Heads of School

-The Head of Department should:
+The Heads of Department should:

-- Prepare a comprehensive annual report regarding the department's performance at the graduate and post-graduate levels, faculty research, and development. - Prepare academic plans for the semester within the general guidelines laid down by the Director, decide the courses to be offered by the department; and notify all concerned. - Assign courses and proper teaching load (including the teaching load undertaken for other departments). - Assign duties and supervise staff and faculty in the department. - Propose budget, infrastructural, and staff requirements of the department. - Plan and work out technical details of equipment required to be set up and upgrade laboratories. - Select and order equipment after scrutiny of quotations, within the approved budget. - Recommend the recruitment of visiting faculty members for any remaining courses. - Assist in the selection of faculty and staff for appointment/approval by the competent authorities. - Liaison with relevant industry and employers. - Market programs to prospective students and their institutions. - Liaison with students concerning their problems.
+- Prepare a comprehensive annual report regarding the department's performance at the graduate and post-graduate levels, faculty research, and development. - Prepare academic plans for the semester within the general guidelines laid down by the Director, decide the courses to be offered by the department; and notify all concerned. - Assign courses and proper teaching load (including the teaching load undertaken for other departments). - Assign duties and supervise staff and faculty in the department. - Propose budget, infrastructural, and staff requirements of the department. - Plan and work out technical details of equipment required to be set up and upgrade laboratories. - Select and order equipment after scrutiny of quotations, within the approved budget. - Recommend the recruitment of visiting faculty members for any remaining courses. - Assist in the selection of faculty and staff for appointment/approval by the competent authorities. - Liaison with relevant industry and employers. - Market programs to prospective students and their institutions. - Liaison with students concerning their problems. - Perform any such functions, in addition to those listed above, which are necessary for the improvement of the University and the department.